eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ### 4.1 Introduction to Passkeys

-As specified in [CIR.2024.2979], [WebAuthn] defines the technical specification for pseudonyms.
+As specified in [CIR.2024.2979], [W3C WebAuthn] defines the technical specification for pseudonyms.

-Passkeys are a widely used type of credential which are created and asserted using the [WebAuthn] API.
+Passkeys are a widely used type of credential which are created and asserted using the [W3C WebAuthn] API.

 Passkeys are to be seen as an alternative to passwords.
 The idea is that a User, when registering a user account at a service, uses a secure device to generate a public-private key pair, registers the public key at the service, and can then subsequently use the private key to authenticate towards the service at later points in time.